sganis/golddrive/readme.md

 Installation
 ------------

 Install the latest release of WinFsp from https://github.com/billziss-gh/winfsp/releases.

-Download the latest released msi installer from https://github.com/sganis/golddrive/releases.
+Then, download and install the latest released msi installer from https://github.com/sganis/golddrive/releases.
 The latest development version is available at https://ci.appveyor.com/project/sganis/golddrive/build/artifacts.
 The installation requires adminstatator priviledges.